AdaCore/ada-spark-rfcs/considered/rfc-inference-of-dependent-types.md

 Tuck: What about formal objects?
 If a type is passed in along with a formal object, presumably the formal object by itself would be enough to determine the corresponding actual *type*.
 Presumably again the inferred *subtype* of the actual would default to that of the object, unless there is a stronger matching requirement from some other formal.

 Steve: Another possible form of inference that we are not addressing here has to do with a pair of formal packages, with the second being an instance of a generic declared in the first (possibly an implicitly declared "sprouted" child of the first as per RM 10.1.1(19)).
 Given "generic with package I1 is new G1 (<>); with package I2 is new I1.G2 (<>); package My_Generic is ...", the first actual parameter in an instantiation of My_Generic is determined by the second and therefore could be safely omitted (if this were allowed).
 This proposal is only about inferring actual subtypes, not inferring actual packages, so such an omission is not allowed.

-### Steve's clarification on the "no subtype inference from an actual subprogram that requires complex overload resolution" rule

-At the last meeting, Raph asked me to  propose some wording to clarify (among other things) the "no subtype inference from an actual subprogram that requires complex overload resolution" rule that we discussed.
-I ended up with a proposal for reference wording for the whole actual subtype inference proposal (see below).

-   -- Steve

-Ada RM 12.3(10) says:
-   Each formal without an association shall have a default_expression, default_subtype_mark, or subprogram_default.

-In the case of formal type, this rule is relaxed (that is, the corresponding actual parameter can be omitted) in certain cases described below in which the actual subtype can be inferred from another actual parameter and therefore need not be provided explicitly.
-The corresponding "generic actual parameter" (see RM 12.3(7)) is then the inferred actual subtype.
-The resulting static and dynamic semantics are as if the actual subtype had been specified explicitly.

-If an actual parameter is provided (or is inferred) for a formal array type whose component type is a formal type of the same generic unit, then that actual component subtype can be inferred from the actual array type;
-it is the component subtype of the array type.

-Similarly for each of the formal array's index types that is a formal type of the same generic generic unit: the actual index subtype can be inferred from the actual array type and is the corresponding index subtype of the array type.

-Analogous rules apply if an actual parameter is provided (or is inferred) for a formal access type whose designated type is a formal type of the same generic unit, or for a formal discriminated type having one or more discriminants of a formal type of the same generic unit.

-Analogous rules apply if an actual parameter is explicitly provided for a formal subprogram whose profile includes a parameter or result whose type is a formal type of the same generic unit, and the actual subprogram parameter name statically denotes a directly visible subprogram, and no other subprograms with the same defining name are directly visible at the point where that name is resolved.
-(So no inference from an actual subprogram if any nontrivial overload resolution is required to identify the subprogram.)

-> [!NOTE]
-> An actual parameter for a generic formal object of a generic formal type
-> does not allow the corresponding actual subtype to be inferred.
-Similarly, no
-> actual subtypes can be inferred from the actual parameter corresponding to a
-> formal package, or from the designated subtype of any kind of anonymous
-> access type (such as a discriminant type, a formal parameter type, or a
-> function result type).
-Some of these rules may be relaxed at some point.]

-> [!TIP]
-> If we allow inference from formal object parameters, there are subtleties involving
-> anonymous object types to consider.
-And in-out mode formal objects would need
-> to be treated like subprograms for inferring subtypes, as opposed to types.]]

-If a generic formal type has a default_subtype_mark, then the corresponding actual subtype cannot be inferred.
-If a generic formal type is referenced within the enclosing generic_formal_part other than via a subtype_mark that does not occur within an expression, then the corresponding actual subtype cannot be inferred.

-> [!TIP]
->   We don't want to allow something like
->
->     generic
->       type T is private;
->       X : Integer := T'Size;
->       type Ref is access T;
->     package G1 is end G1;
->     type Float_Ref is access Float;
->     package I1 is new G (Ref => Float_Ref);
->
-> or
->
->     generic
->        type T is private;
->        type Ref is access T;
->        Sp : Root_Storage_Pool'Class := Ref'Storage_Pool;
->        type Ref_Vector is array (Positive range <>) of Ref;
->     package G2 is end G2;
->     type Float_Ref is access Float;
->     type Float_Ref_Vector is array (Positive range <>) of Float_Ref;
->     package I2 is new G2 (Ref_Vector => Float_Ref_Vector);

-If the same actual subtype is inferrable from multiple sources (e.g., if one formal type is mentioned as both the component type and as an index type for a formal array type, or if one formal type is mentioned as the designated type of two formal access types), then all of the resulting inferred subtypes shall be subtypes of the same type.
-With one exception, all of the inferred subtypes shall statically match each other.
-The one exception: if a given actual subtype is inferred both from one or more actual subprogram parameters and from one or more actual non-subprogram parameters, then this static matching requirement is ignored for the parameter/result subtypes of the actual subprogram parameters; the inferred actual *subtype* (as opposed to *type*) is determined solely by the actual non-subprogram parameters.